Mohammad-Mans/Mohammad-Mans/README.md

 📌 Currently, I’m focused on:

-- Enhancing my skills in .NEt and C#
+- Enhancing my skills in backend development (.Net and C#)

 - Collaborating on real-world projects to gain hands-on experience